-When the Add New Format dialogue opens, enter “Relay” then click OK.
+When the Add New Format dialogue opens, enter “Relay” and then click OK.

-The XSLT Configuration panel will have the Use Direct Relay checkbox checked and Transformation Module will be set to the default No Transformation.
-We will leave these set as is.
+The XSLT Configuration panel will have the Use Direct Relay checkbox checked and the Transformation Module will be set to the default No Transformation.
+We will leave these settings as is.

 Now, click the Transport stage.
 The Transport has a Processor Configuration much like the Listener.
 If you needed to do any post-processing with the data stream you would do so here.

 However, all you’ll do is configure a Transport to drop your generated files off in a directory.
 Click the Transport Type drop-down and select Directory / File.